bayupw/avx-ace-cloudops-demo/README.md

 # Aviatrix ACE Cloud Operations Demo

 This repository provides a Terraform implementation that deploys a single region Aviatrix Multi-Cloud Networking Architecture using Aviatrix modules across AWS, Azure and GCP.
-Create an Amazon Linux test EC2 instance in AWS with SSM, allow inbound from RFC1918.
+Deploys an Amazon Linux test EC2 instance in AWS with SSM, allow inbound from RFC1918.
-Create a Windows test VM with Firewall disabled in Azure with Bastion, allow inbound from RFC1918.
+Deploys a Windows test VM with Firewall disabled in Azure with Bastion, allow inbound from RFC1918.
+Take approx 18 mins to deploy by default with HA gateway disabled.

 ![Aviatrix ACE Cloud Operations Demo Topology](images/avx-ace-cloudops-demo.png "Aviatrix ACE Cloud Operations Demo Topology")